avik99rungta-oss/Papergame-Rig-MC/README.md

 Premeium

-I also made one that has BlackJack, and 50/50 for more games and are fully functionable! dm me on Discord: jtc8
+I also made one that has BlackJack, and 50/50 for more games and are fully functionable!
+Ps you need to pay 200m on DonutSMP dm me on Discord: jtc8

+NOTE:
+IT IS NOT MY FAULT IF YOU GET BANNED (you probably wont) BY DOWNLOADING YOU ARE AGREEING TO THIS!!!!111!!!111!